bcohenboulakia/nbworkshop/README.md

 Please note that updating the  `Students` branch may take a several dozens of seconds.
 This total delay includes both the time spent waiting for a GitHub Actions runner to become available (which can be long if no runners are free) and the time required to actually process the job.
 The execution time depends on how many Notebooks need to be converted and their length.
 Running other workflows in the repository at the same time may also increase the overall completion time.

-For more information on how to manage and monitor Github workflow, see [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).
+For more information on how to manage and monitor Github workflow, see the [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).

 ### Conversion script stand-alone usage (or integration in other CD/CI environments)